Featured Comment:

 FAQ

-For Saba no Misoni, I recommend using a sweet “Awase Miso” (also sometimes called yellow miso in English).
-On the other hand, red miso is not so recommended.
+For Saba no Misoni, I recommend using “Awase Miso” (also sometimes called yellow miso in English).
+You can also manually mix red and white miso paste at a 50/50 ratio to make your own awase miso.

 I hope you enjoy this Saba no Misoni recipe!
 If you try it out, I’d really appreciate it if you could spare a moment to let me know what you thought by giving a review and star rating in the comments below.
 It’s also helpful to share any adjustments you made to the recipe with our other readers.
 Thank you!